docker/docs/install/linux/docker-ce/centos.md

 #### Install Docker CE

-1. Install the _latest version_ of Docker CE and containerd, or go to the next step to install a specific version:
+1. Install the _latest version_ of Docker Engine - Community and containerd, or go to the next step to install a specific version:

     ```bash
     $ sudo yum install docker-ce docker-ce-cli containerd.io